JerBouma/FinanceToolkit/README.md

 The Fama and French 5 Factor model is a widely used financial model that helps estimate the expected return of financial assets, such as stocks or portfolios, based on five key factors:

-- Market Risk Premium (Mkt -RF): Represents the additional return that investors expect to earn for taking on the risk of investing in the overall market as opposed to a risk -free asset.
+- Market Risk Premium (Mkt-RF): Represents the additional return that investors expect to earn for taking on the risk of investing in the overall market as opposed to a risk-free asset.
-- Size Premium (SMB): Reflects the historical excess return of small -cap stocks over large -cap stocks.
+- Size Premium (SMB): Reflects the historical excess return of small-cap stocks over large-cap stocks.
 - Value Premium (HML): Captures the historical excess return of value stocks over growth stocks.
 - Profitability (RMW): Measures the historical excess return of high profitability stocks over low profitability stocks.
 - Investment (CMA): Quantifies the historical excess return of low investment stocks over high investment stocks.